carlosperate/awesome-microbit/README.md

 - [micro:bit <-> Raspberry Pi](https://ukbaz.github.io/howto/ubit_workshop.html) - An introduction on how you can exchange information between a micro:bit and a Raspberry Pi using Bluetooth Low Energy (BLE).
 - [WiFi Web Server on BBC micro:bit and ESP-01](https://www.hackster.io/alankrantas/wifi-web-server-on-bbc-micro-bit-and-esp-01-esp8266-498e0d) - Create a micro:bit web server via AT commands to an ESP8266 which can respond to web browser requests over WiFi.
 - [IoT Cloud Access with micro:bit over BLE for Remote Sensing](https://www.hackster.io/PSoC_Rocks/iot-cloud-access-with-micro-bit-over-ble-for-remote-sensing-351938) - Program the BBC micro:bit with Mbed OS and remotely send data to the cloud by utilizing BLE to smartphone/PC IoT Cloud Gateway.
-- [How to connect your Mini.mu to PureData](https://vulpestruments.com/2018/11/21/how-to-connect-your-mini-mu-to-puredata/) - Connecting the micro:bit to PureData (visual programming language to crate interactive computer music) via radio and serial MIDI.
+- [How to connect your Mini.mu to PureData](https://vulpestruments.com/2018/11/21/how-to-connect-your-mini-mu-to-puredata/) - Connecting the micro:bit to PureData (visual programming language to create interactive computer music) via radio and serial MIDI.
 - [Using micro:bit and MakeCode with Data Streamer](https://docs.microsoft.com/en-us/microsoft-365/education/data-streamer/using-microbit-and-makecode) - How to use the MakeCode to write a simple program that sends live data from the BBC micro:bit to Microsoft Excel using the Microsoft Data Streamer add-in.
 - [3D Rendering on a Children's Toy](https://blog.scottlogic.com/2020/03/03/microbit-raytracer.html) - Implementing a ray tracer, an algorithm which simulates light rays to render a 3D scene, to render a pyramid in the micro:bit display.
 - [The ThreadBoard: micro:bit E-Textile Prototyping Board](https://www.instructables.com/id/The-ThreadBoard-Microbit-E-Textile-Prototyping-Boa/) - Developing a tool that will adapt to the unique set of constraints that e-textile creators face when fabricating an e-textile project.